rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 Many parts of this overview, as well as the overall design of the course, are due to Janet Davis.
 I have reused materials with her permission.

-Much of the original design of this site comes from Charlie Curtsinger.
+I've followed Charlie Curtsinger's lead in using Jekyll and Bootstrap to organize my course webs.
+Hence, much mf the original design of this site comes from him.
 I've since made a variety of changes.